BNasmith/PTForsyth/PTFWorkofChrist.md

 Testament.
 That is not the eternal Son of God in whom God was reconciling the world unto
 Himself.
-That is another Christ from some hasty points of view indeed a larger Christ ;
+That is another Christ from some hasty points of view indeed a larger Christ;